-A few years ago we decided to raise some chickens.
+A few years ago we decided to have some real fun and raise some chickens.

 We were seeking the eggs, meat and an avenue for our children to participate in the farming of their food.